Scaling Optimized Hermite Approximation Methods: Introduction

-\item For functions have algebraic decay $1/(1+x^2)^{h_1}$ in spatial domain and algebraic decay $1/(1+k^2)^{h_2}$ in frequency domain, let $a = 2h_1 - 1/2, \, b = 2h_2 - 1/2, \, \gamma = ab/(a+b)$, similar to the first type (both exponential decay), the error can be improved from $N^{-\min \{a,b\} / 2}$ to $N^{-\gamma}$.
+\item For functions have algebraic decay $1/(1+x^2)^{h_1}$ in spatial domain and algebraic decay $1/(1+k^2)^{h_2}$ in frequency domain, let $a = 2h_1 - 1/2, \, b = 2h_2 - 1/2, \, \gamma = ab/(a+b)$, similar to the first type (both exponential decay), the error can be improved from $N^{-\min \{a,b\} / 2}$ to $N^{-\gamma}$.\\

-\item In \cite{shen_stable_2000}, a sub-geometric convergence when approximating algebraic decay functions is reported, and in \cite{shen_recent_2009}, it is eventually found that this convergence order only holds in pre-asymptotic range.
-That is to say, the error is exp$(-c\sqrt{N})$ when using $N+1$ truncated terms, where $N$ is not a large number.
-This is puzzling as the classical error estimate only predicts a rate of order about $N^{-h}$.
+\item In \cite{shen_stable_2000}, a sub-geometric convergence when approximating algebraic decay functions is reported, and in \cite{shen_recent_2009}, it is eventually found that this convergence order only holds in the pre-asymptotic range.
+That is, the error is $\exp(-c\sqrt{N})$ when using $N+1$ truncated terms, where $N$ is not a large number.
+This is puzzling, as the classical error estimate only predicts a rate of about $N^{-h}$.
 Through our theory, it is not difficult to understand this phenomenon.
-For small $N$, the approximation error is dominated by frequency truncation error.
-Since the Fourier transform has an exponential decay exp$(-c|k|)$, the truncation error outside a $O(\sqrt{N})$ length interval is of course exp$(-c\sqrt{N})$. \end{enumerate}
+For small $N$, the approximation error is dominated by the frequency truncation error.
+Since the Fourier transform has an exponential decay $\exp(-c|k|)$, the truncation error outside a frequency interval with upper bound $\mathcal{O}(\sqrt{N})$ is, of course, $\exp(-c\sqrt{N})$.\\